telerik/winforms-docs/controls/toast-notification/getting-started.md

 >important As of **R2 2021** Toast Notifications are supported in .NET5 and the Microsoft.Toolkit.Uwp.Notifications.dll is upgraded to [version 7](https://github.com/CommunityToolkit/WindowsCommunityToolkit/releases/tag/v7.0.0).

+If you want to use RadToastNotificationManager in .NET5/.NET6 and use the design time experience, please make sure that the following requirements are fulfilled: [How to Use ToastNotification in .NET Core/.NET 5/.NET6]({%slug toast-notification-in-net-core%})

 >important **RadToastNotificationManager** requires .NET Framework **4.6.1** or higher.

 >important Toast notifications can only be displayed in **Windows 8.0** or **higher**.
 For older Windows versions, use RadDesktopAlert instead.